ministryofjustice/cloud-platform-infrastructure/cloudformation/aws-account-baseline-templates/aws-iam-user-roles-groups/README.md

   - LZReadOnlyAccess - The policy that provides read only access to DBA, Tester, Dev & Live Support users
   - user-malicious-activity-deny-policy - The policy restricts the user roles, DBA, Test, Dev users from creating/modifying ec2, cloudtrail, iam, billing, kms resources

+To know more about assume roles, please refer to the [link](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)

 The template aws-iam-userpolicy-cli-mfa.yaml creates a user group, user role and attaches user self service iam policy to manage their MFA devices.
 The users can authenticate the mfa from cli when they assume the DevRole.
 The user policy consists of region restriction and is attached to the user role.
 New users will be added to the group and the user-self-service-policy will be inherited.
 They can perform IAM settings & MFA device updates without having to assume the role.

+### EC2 Instance Profiles
 The template aws-iam-instanceprofiles.yaml has a list of IAM roles for the instances to use
   - rSysAdminRole-inst
   - rIAMAdminRole-inst